Health & Wellness

 Uses

 Canola oil is extracted from the seed of the canola plant.
-It is widely used in salad dressings, margarines and shortenings and is also suitable for cooking and baking at temperatures below 360oF.
-The canola seed meal that remains after oil extraction is used in animal feed, but is not used for human consumption.
+Widely used in salad dressings, margarines, and shortenings.
+Suitable for cooking and baking below 360°F. The seed meal remaining after extraction is used in animal feed.

 Cost

-Canola oil is very inexpensive compared to most other vegetable oils.
-As a cooking oil, it is much cheaper than olive oil and peanut oil and similar in price to soybean and corn oil.
-Canola oil is also much cheaper than other ALA-rich oils like flaxseed and hempseed oil.
+Very inexpensive compared to most vegetable oils — much cheaper than olive oil and peanut oil, similar in price to soybean and corn oil.

 Nutritional Information